google/wuffs/doc/spec/rac-spec.md

 "\x20sheep\n" is `0x0008` bytes long and its Adler-32 checksum is `0x0BE0026E`.
 The third child's (the second data node)'s compressed contents starts at position `0x73`.
-Decompressing that chunk, together with that shared dictionary, produces the 11 bytes [https://play.golang.org/p/Jh9Wyp6PLID]("Two sheep.\n").
+Decompressing that chunk, together with that shared dictionary, produces the 11 bytes ["Two sheep.\n"](https://play.golang.org/p/Jh9Wyp6PLID).
 The complete decoding of all three data chunks is "One sheep.\nTwo sheep.\nThree sheep.\n".

     00000000  72 c3 63 04 71 b5 00 ff  00 00 00 00 00 00 00 ff  |r.c.q...........|
     00000010  0b 00 00 00 00 00 00 ff  16 00 00 00 00 00 00 ff  |................|